jagdish-tripathy/jagdish.github.io/_pages/writing.md

 ### [The Spanish Connection – Consequences of a Macroprudential Regulation in Spain on Mexico](https://bankunderground.co.uk/2018/02/13/the-spanish-connection-consequences-of-a-macroprudential-regulation-in-spain-on-mexico/)
 **Bank Underground**, February 2018

-A macroprudential regulation in Spain spilled over to Mexico via Spanish bank subsidiaries, contracting household credit and local economic activity — highlighting how regulation in one country can have real consequences far beyond its borders.
+A macroprudential regulation in Spain spilled over to Mexico via Spanish bank subsidiaries, contracting household credit and (proxies for) local economic activity — highlighting how regulation in one country can have real consequences far beyond its borders.